-43. Q: Can the Manager of RMA suspend LGM for Cattle sales?
+43. Q: Can LGM sales be suspended?

 A: Yes.
 Sales of LGM for Cattle may be suspended for the next sales period if unforeseen and extraordinary events occur that interfere with the effective functioning of the corn, feeder cattle or live cattle commodity markets.
 Coverage may not be available in instances of a news report, announcement, or other event that occurs during or after trading hours that is believed by the Secretary of Agriculture, Manager of the RMA, or other designated RMA staff, to result in market conditions significantly different than those used to rate the LGM for Cattle program.
 In these cases, coverage will no longer be offered for sale on the RMA Website.
 LGM for Cattle sales will resume, after a halting or suspension in sales, at the discretion of the Manager of RMA.